Culture History Korea

 Saju in Korean Life

-To truly understand Saju (사주/四柱), you need to understand its place in Korean culture.
-More than just a fortune-telling system, Saju has been woven into Korean life for centuries—influencing everything from marriage decisions to baby names to business ventures.
+To truly understand Saju (사주/四柱), you must look beyond its mechanics and examine its profound place in Korean culture.
+More than just a fortune-telling system, Saju has been woven into the fabric of Korean life for centuries.
+It influences everything from how people approach marriage and childbirth to how they navigate business ventures and personal hardships.

 Historical Development

-While the Four Pillars system originated in China during the Tang Dynasty (618-907 CE), it found fertile ground in Korea.
-By the Goryeo Dynasty (918-1392 CE), cosmological studies including Saju were well-established among scholars and officials.
+While the Four Pillars system (known as Bazi in Chinese) originated in China during the Tang Dynasty (618-907 CE), it found incredibly fertile ground on the Korean peninsula.
+By the Goryeo Dynasty (918-1392 CE), cosmological studies, including Saju, were well-established subjects among scholars and government officials.

 Colonial and Modern Periods